masonmark/CatchObjCException/README.md

 Well.
 Perhaps I should have, uh, finished reading that book before starting this Swift port.

-At this point I had to let go of my nascent dream of porting this little tool 100% to Swift, going all-in, and riding out the next 60 years of my career without every again typing `@`.

-Because Nakahara Xcode Build Tool loves it some NSTask, and NSTask, by turn, loves it some `-[NSException raise:]`.
+Aww...
+I had wanted to make this little app 100% Swift; that was the whole point of the exercise.
+But  Nakahara Xcode Build Tool loves it some NSTask, and NSTask, by turn, loves it some `-[NSException raise:]`.

 There are other places, too — particularly NSFileHandle and the KVO bits — where the OS X system frameworks throw exceptions in response to routine error conditions, which are not feasible — or sometimes actually impossible — to check for in advance.
 E.g., writing to a file handle, as Matt Gallagher [mentions here](http://stackoverflow.com/a/24023248/164017).